AceDataCloud/MidjourneyAPI/docs/midjourney_edits_api_integration_guide.md

 }
 ```

 You can see that the result contains a `task_id` field, and the other fields are similar to the above text.
-This field can be used to associate tasks.
+This field can be used to achieve task association.

 ## Error Handling